 HCV program regulations require a PHA to approve a utility allowance amount higher than shown on the utility allowance schedule if a higher allowance is needed as a reasonable accommodation for a family member with a disability.
-For example, if a family member requires such an accommodation, the APHA will approve an allowance for air-conditioning, even if the APHA has determined that an allowance for air-conditioning generally is not needed.
+See Chapter 1 for further information.